PietJankbal/Chocolatey-for-wine/README.md

 Chocolatey packagemanager automatic installer in wine, handy to install quickly programs in wine

 Install :
-- Download and unzip the release zip-file and do 'wine ChoCinstaller_0.5e.703.exe' (takes about a minute to complete)
+- Download and unzip the release zip-file and do 'wine ChoCinstaller_0.5g.703.exe' (takes about a minute to complete)

 Optional:
-- Check if things went well: "choco install chromium" and  "start chrome.exe"  (--no-sandbox not needed anymore since wine-7.8)
+- Check if things went well:~~"choco install chromium" and  "start chrome.exe"  (--no-sandbox not needed anymore since wine-7.8)~~ newest chrome is broken again in wine :(
+- Check if things went well: "choco install origin"

   Or if you like to install via GUI: "choco install ChocolateyGUI" and "start chocolateygui.exe"